KeithNT/arch-reference-library/guidance/system-testing.md

 Where possible, and where there is high repeatability of tests, we will automate tests using the framework approach.
 But sometimes, if the project have highly visual and graphical elements within the solution, some areas will not be automated, and will be tested using a combination of manual tests, and exploratory tests.

 Unit and integration testing with continuous integration is recommended in all agile application developments to ensure high quality deliveries and optimise the development timeline.
-For further information please refer to the **References section** at the end of this document for the location of the Architecture and Development Strategy.

 Rather than leave all of the performance testing  until late in the delivery of the overall solution, it is recommended that micro-performance testing be carried out at intervals throughout a project.
 Ideally this would begin as soon as there is enough functionality to run some meaningful tests with load, with additional scripting, execution and analysis work being done during agreed later sprints.